 Can You Have Too Many Shed Entrances?

-I ran out of time, so I didn’t have a chance to patch the hole in the door and add door hardware, but that will come later.
+I didn’t have a chance to patch the hole in the door and add door hardware, but that will come later.

 Never Sacrificing Storage For Style